RotherOSS/otobo-docker/README.md

 OTOBO comes with official support for Docker.

-See the OTOBO Installation Guide https://doc.otobo.org/manual/installation/stable/en/content/installation-docker.html for more information on how the get started.
+See the "Installation and Update" manual, which is available at https://doc.otobo.org, for more information on how the get started.

 Here is quick overview over the files in this distribution.
 Note that some of the files are hidden